Wavelength-selective nonlinear wavefront control in resonant thin-film lithium niobate metasurfaces: Introduction

-In this work, we combine the nonlinear optical properties of TFLN with the design flexibility of metasurfaces to demonstrate wavelength-selective spatial beam shaping of the emitted SHG signal.
-We design and fabricate a metasurface composed of subwavelength TFLN structures, divided in half with each half featuring different-size nanostructures.
+In this work, we combine the nonlinear optical properties of LN with the design flexibility of metasurfaces to demonstrate wavelength-selective spatial beam shaping of the emitted SHG signal.
+We design and fabricate a metasurface composed of subwavelength LN structures, divided in half with each half featuring different-size nanostructures.
 These geometry variations induce distinct resonant behaviors, resulting in a spatial phase difference between SHG signal emitted from different sides of the sample.
 By tailoring the phase profile of the SHG field, we realize multifunctional nonlinear metasurfaces.
-In particular, we demonstrate combined frequency conversion of pump beam near 1100~nm into SHG beam at 550~nm, together with mode conversion from a fundamental pump with fundamental Gaussian spatial distribution into a first-order Hermite–Gaussian SHG beam.
-Notably, the metasurface resonances are engineered to occur only at the SHG wavelength, ensuring that the pump beam passes through without modulation.
+In particular, we demonstrate combined frequency conversion of pump beam near 1100~nm into SHG beam at 550~nm, together with mode conversion from a Gaussian pump into a first-order Hermite–Gaussian SHG beam.
+Crucially, the resonance-phase mechanism exploited here is inherently wavelength-selective --- the HG\textsubscript{01} mode is generated only within a specific spectral window determined by the resonance design, a capability that broadband geometric- and propagation-phase approaches cannot provide.